 His name was linked to the issue of changing the head of the military court last year, Brigadier General Mounir Shehadeh, and appointing the former head of the combat branch, Brigadier General Ali al-Hajj, in his place.

-This came reportedly in an attempt to link the Lebanese army chief, General Joseph Aoun, to this issue on the grounds that Archbishop Moussa Al-Hajj has obtained permission to move between Lebanon and occupied Palestine from the army, and on the grounds that General Aoun wanted not to be charged.
+This came reportedly in an attempt to link the Lebanese army chief, General Joseph Aoun, to this issue on the grounds that Archbishop Moussa Al-Hajj has obtained permission to move between Lebanon and Israel from the army, and on the grounds that General Aoun wanted not to be charged.